neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartV/CodingGuideLines/PHP.rst

   *
   * Here may follow some detailed description about what the class is for.
   *
-  * Paragraphs are seperated by a empty line.
+  * Paragraphs are separated by an empty line.
   */
  class SomeClass {
   ...